Your board

 Appointed to board: 2017

 Denis has worked in senior risk roles with Citibank, Deutsche Bank and GE Capital.
 He brings a wide knowledge of risk management, regulation and financial services enabling him to chair the Board Risk Committee and provide support, advice and challenge to the executive team on risk management issues.
-Denis is a non-executive director of Germany's Aareal Bank and Moneta Bank in the Czech Republic and sits on the Audit and Risk Committees for both these organisations.
-He is also non-executive director and Chair of the Risk and Audit Committee for Auxmoney Holding in Ireland.
+Denis is a Non-Executive Director of Germany’s Aareal Bank where he sits on the Risk Committee and is Chair of the Audit Committee.
+He’s also a Non-Executive Director for Moneta Bank in the Czech Republic where he sits on both the Risk and Audit Committees and Non-Executive Director and Chair of the Risk and Audit Committee for Auxmoney Holding in Ireland.

 “My priority has always been on making sure the interests of our members are safeguarded.
 Whatever happens in the world, it’s important that we service their needs effectively.
 I’m a big advocate of Skipton’s core principle in putting members first.
 And it’s been great to see our member-driven values and purpose grow even further over the years.
 As well as the Society, I also serve on the boards of other financial institutions in Europe.
 This keeps me informed on current issues, so I can contribute to the Society by weighing up different approaches to common challenges.”